-BIOTEC researchers reported a draft genome of Comparative analyses a species in the species complex, which is also a Hypocrealean entomopathogenic fungus. on genes involved in pathogenicity and virulence between and other fungi were performed.
+BIOTEC researchers reported a draft genome of O. polyrachis-furcata,a species in the O. unilateralis species complex, which is also a Hypocrealean entomopathogenic fungus.
+Comparative analyses on genes involved in pathogenicity and virulence between O. polyrhachis-furcata and other fungi were performed.
 The research team identified genes involved in various steps of pathogenesis, investigated the common attributes of being entomopathogenic and the extent to which the host ranges have shaped their evolution as well as enable the discovery of new biosynthetic pathways.

 Full report of this study can be accessed here.